mhuang74/infinite-worship/README.md

 The backend API will be available at [http://localhost:5001](http://localhost:5001)

+## Environment Variables

+The project uses environment variables to configure application settings.

+-   **`application/frontend/.env`**: This file is for Frontend Production settings.
+-   **`application/frontend/.env.local`**: This file is for Frontend Development settings.

+    -   `NEXT_PUBLIC_API_BASE_URL`: Specifies the base URL for the backend API.
+Defaults to `http://localhost:5001`.

 ## How It Works

 1. **Audio Analysis**: The system analyzes the audio file to identify beats and their characteristics